 This paper focuses on the changes to the CPS regulated under the DMA that are most used by European businesses.
 These are online search, online advertisement, online intermediation services, and social networking services.
-Two years after the
+Two years after the initial implementation deadlines, the designated "gatekeepers" continue to be the most widely used services in the EU.4 This paper therefore focuses on the impact of the DMA on these

-&lt;sup>1 Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on Contestable and Fair Markets in the Digital Sector (Digital Markets Act).
+1 Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on Contestable and Fair Markets in the Digital Sector (Digital Markets Act).
 Official Journal of the European Union, L 265, 1-66.

-&lt;sup>2 The Core Platform Services subject to DMA regulation are online intermediation services; online search engines; online social networking services; video-sharing platform services; number-independent interpersonal communications services; operating systems; web browsers; virtual assistants; cloud computing services; and online advertising services.
+2 The Core Platform Services subject to DMA regulation are online intermediation services; online search engines; online social networking services; video-sharing platform services; number-independent interpersonal communications services; operating systems; web browsers; virtual assistants; cloud computing services; and online advertising services.

-&lt;sup>3 Article 3 of the Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on Contestable and Fair Markets in the Digital Sector (Digital Markets Act).
+3 Article 3 of the Regulation (EU) 2022/1925 of the European Parliament and of the Council of 14 September 2022 on Contestable and Fair Markets in the Digital Sector (Digital Markets Act).
 Official Journal of the European Union, L 265, 1-66.

-initial implementation deadlines, the designated "gatekeepers" continue to be the most widely used services in the EU.
-This paper therefore focuses on the impact of the DMA on these services and on the businesses that use them.
+4 See list of designated VLOP by the European Commission under the DSA as of February 6, 2025. https://digital-strategy.ec.europa.eu/en/policies/list-designated-vlops-and-vloses services and on the businesses that use them.
 It does not intend to provide a final evaluation of the impact of the DMA but offers a first assessment based on implementation to date.